kremzeek/heraldsapp/README.md

 5. How do I install it?

-    I have an APK file <a href="cookie">here</a>.
+    I have an APK file <a href="thingy.apk">here</a>.
 If you don't know what an APK file is or how to install one, you probably shouldn't be messing with this for the time being.

 6. I can't buy cards/edit armies/use chaos keys/do special attack!
 I can't see the graphics!
 What's wrong?

     Nothing.
 This is a minimum viable product.
 I want to make sure that battles can work.
 It's not even version 1 yet.
 I aim for functionality over prettiness.
+I have a [howto](howto.md) here.
+It describes what you need.

 7. How can I reach you?